Kaugama

 Kaugama is a Local Government Area in the north of Jigawa State, Nigeria.
 Its headquarters are in the town of Kaugama.

 It has an area of 883 km^{2} and a population of 127,956 at the 2006 census.

 The postal code of the area is 730.

+Climate

+A scorching, mostly cloudy dry season with temperatures between 59°F and 104°F alternates with a humid, oppressive wet season that is hot and humid.

+Air Pollution

+Kaugama faces air pollution from vehicles and dust, which pose significant health risks due to their small size and potential inhalation into the deepest parts of the lung.